 Personal branding is a big topic on the internet and I think that it has been made so complex that people equate branding with big companies.

-So having a personal domain name is a great way to stand out.
+Having a personal domain name is a great way to stand out.
 Being on a social platform isn’t enough; just having a presence on LinkedIn is just a tip of the iceberg.
-You need to be unique on the crowded online space to make a difference.
+You need to be unique in the crowded online space to make a difference.

 There are so many great things you can do with your personal domain name.
 Need some inspiration; check out these awesome people that are using their personal domain names to make a difference.
-Neilpatel.com, Adriennesmith.net, Enstinemuki.com, Davidadeleke.com, Rohanchaubey.com, Yemisiagusto.com etc.
+Neilpatel.com, Enstinemuki.com, Davidadeleke.com, Rohanchaubey.com, Yemisiagusto.com, etc.

 2. Google Likes Your Name

 There is this debate about the relevance of domain names when it comes to search rankings. it is not surprising that one is advised to pick a domain that is unique, relevant to the niche and search engine friendly.